mahamed9911/discord-bot-youtube/README.md

 This bot uses Node.js
-discord.js (allows for making bots on discord much easier
+discord.js (allows for making bots on discord much easier thanks to the devlopers over at discord)